zsteinkamp/m4l-Knobbler4/README.md

 1. Drag the `Knobbler4.amxd` file to Live's User Library
 1. Add Knobbler4 to a MIDI/Instrument track in your Live Set
 1. Copy the `Knobbler4.tosc` (or `Knobbler4-with-bluhand.tosc`) file to your iPad (e.g. with AirDrop)
-1. Configure TouchOSC on the iPad to talk OSC to your computer
+1. Configure TouchOSC on the iPad to talk OSC to your computer.
+(NOTE: If you want to connect over USB, see the [instructions here](USB.md).)
    - Click the Chain icon in the toolbar
    - Select "OSC" in the left-side menu
    - Click "Browse" under Connection 1